BA (Hons) Professional Policing Practice

 - practical scenarios

 Leeds Trinity University is committed to recruiting students with talent and potential and who we feel will benefit greatly from their academic and non-academic experiences here.
-We treat every application on its own merits; we value highly the experience you illustrate in your personal statement.
+We treat every application on its own merits.

 The following information is designed to give you a general overview of the qualifications we accept.
 If you are taking qualifications that are not included below, please contact our Admissions Office who will be happy to advise you.